New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 Writing & Education

-Two books in development — one for the general public, one for recovery professionals — built on The InBetween framework of identity, authenticity, and self-discovery.
+Two books in development.
+One for the general public, one for recovery professionals.
+Both built on The InBetween framework of identity, authenticity, and self-discovery.

 The InBetween Series